 My work on Chain Saw would not be possible without my friend, the artist and writer Laura Fletcher, whose quick quip about the gas station and its pumps as we watched late one night in the early-2000s inspired decades of research and scholarship.
 May she rest in peace.

 Chuck Jackson is Professor of English at the University of Houston-Downtown (UHD).
-His research on U.S. film, literature, institutions, and culture has been published in the journals Film Studies; Black Camera; Studies in Law, Politics, and Society; Pedagogy; Gothic Studies; camera obscura; The Faulkner Journal; Modern Fiction Studies; African American Review; and The Journal of Popular Film and Media.
+His research on U.S. film, literature, institutions, and culture has been published in the journals Film Studies; Black Camera; Studies in Law, Politics, and Society; Pedagogy; Gothic Studies; camera obscura; The Faulkner Journal; Modern Fiction Studies; African American Review; and The Journal of Popular Film and Television.
 From 2014-2017, he codirected UHD's University-Jailhouse Literacy Project, an interdisciplinary book circle program for readers incarcerated in downtown Houston at Kegans State Jail (now Kegans Intermediate Sanction Facility) and UHD faculty.
 In 2024, he received a fellowship through the Awards for Faculty program from the National Endowment for the Humanities to complete research on the Jessie Maple Collection at the Black Film Center & Archive.

 References